 Note: the multiplier will change every year.

-FYI: There are 2 other acceptable ways to calculate affordability safe harbor: Federal Poverty Line (FPL) safe harbor and the W-2 Wages safe harbor.
+FYI: You can calculate this 2 other ways: Federal Poverty Line (FPL) safe harbor and the W-2 Wages safe harbor.

 Under the ACA, ALEs must offer coverage for full-time or FTE employees and their dependents up to age 26.
-However, providing coverage for spouses of the employee is not mandated under the law.
-Employers may opt to cover dependents (and/or spouses) on their plans but may do so at the employee’s expense.
-Businesses are not required under the ACA to pay for coverage for dependents, only the employee.
+However, the law does not mandate coverage for spouses of employees.
+Employers may opt to cover dependents (and/or spouses) on their plans but may do so at the employees’ expense.
+The ACA doesn’t require businesses to pay for coverage for dependents, only employees.

 For SMBs filing fewer than 250 of 1095-C, they may be mailed.
 More than 250 forms must be filed electronically.
 Each employee must also receive a copy of 1095-C by January 31 for the previous calendar year

-Businesses that don’t comply with the ACA mandate could be subject to penalties levied by the IRS.
+The IRS can punish businesses that don’t comply with the ACA mandate.
 ALEs that fail to offer coverage to 95% of their employees could be fined $2,570 per full-time employee beginning with the 31st employee (the first 30 are excluded) if one full-time employee receives subsidized healthcare coverage from the ACA Marketplace.

-In addition, failure to report on time or to accurately document compliance could also result in fines.
-The failure to file penalty for 2019 was $270 per return.
-This means for a company with 10 employees, the fine would be $2,700.
-The IRS now has levy power to take property and holding from business who don’t pay assessed penalties.
+In addition, the IRS fines businesses for failure to report on time or to accurately document compliance.
+The failure to file penalty for 2022 was $280per return.
+This means for a company with 10 employees, the fine would be $2,800.
+The IRS now has levy power to take property and holdings from businesses that don’t pay assessed penalties.

 Navigating the law and requirements under the ACA for business can be complex.
 Healthcare.gov has many answers for small and medium-sized businesses.
-Many SMBs look for plans through the ACA marketplace or third-party providers to assure they’re getting the coverage they need to meet the requirements under the law.
+Many SMBs look for plans through the ACA or third-party HR services like Zenefits to get the coverage they need to meet all the legal requirements.